-Check out her blog and her delightful recent post on Culinary Choreography, it’s fun and educational!
+Check out her blog and her delightful post on Culinary Choreography, it’s fun and educational!

-This is a fabulous broth to keep around to sip on, especially if you are not feeling well; it’s mild, pleasant, easy on the system and does amazing things for your body; chock-full of magnesium, potassium, and sodium (the good kind), it allows the body to refresh and restore itself.
+Keep this amazing, healing broth around to sip on, especially if you are not feeling well; it’s mild, pleasant, easy on the system and does amazing things for your body; chock-full of magnesium, potassium, and sodium (the good kind), it allows the body to refresh and restore itself.
 Good for regularity too!

 Let’s start with the ingredients!